 “The custom is that you never go anywhere empty-handed,” says Santhosh Bhau, a Hindu Brahmin Priest.
 “The dowry serves as a gift from the bride’s family to the groom’s family as a kind gesture for welcoming her into their home.”
 We consulted with Bhau and Dr. Xavier Livermon to learn more about the history and meaning of the dowry, as well as address some common questions and myths about the tradition.

 Meet the Expert

-- Santhosh Bhau is a Hindu Brahmin Priest based in Vajeshwari, a village outside of Mumbai.
+- Santhosh Bhau is a Hindu Brahmin Priest based in Vajreshwari, a village outside of Mumbai.

 - Dr. Xavier Livermon is an associate professor of African Studies at the University of Texas.